FanZixian/Integrating-Singular-Spectrum-Analysis-with-Deep-Learning-Algorithms-for-Australia-Stocks-Forecast/README.md

 # Integrating Singular Spectrum Analysis with Deep Learning Algorithms for Australian Stock Forecast

-The project aims to implement SSA algori
+The project aims to implement SSA method to the stocks and provide a trading strategy with the support of deep learning algorithms.

 ## Description